Log in to the Defense Personal Property System, or DPS, to schedule your move.

 MilitaryINSTALLATIONS provides comprehensive information for installations around the world.
 Find contacts for key programs and services, check-in procedures, local resources, maps, community information and more.

-Whether you’re looking for quick moving tips or comprehensive personal property policy information, these guides can help you find the answers you need.
+Whether you’re looking for quick moving tips or comprehensive personal property policy information, these resources can help you find the answers you need.

-It’s Your Move is the comprehensive Defense Transportation Regulation personal property guide from the U.S. Transportation Command and the Military Surface Deployment and Distribution Command.
+It’s Your Move Armed Forces Members is the comprehensive Defense Transportation Regulation personal property guide from the U.S. Transportation Command and the Military Surface Deployment and Distribution Command.
 It can help you understand the Defense Personal Property System, your allowances, entitlements, shipment and storage responsibilities, and much more.